 Second, experiments with humans are difficult.
-Just as one example, a number of studies have found that humans, playing games, are more prosocial than we would expect if they were merely selfish beings.
-For example, they give away more money than they should.
+Just as one example, several studies have found that humans, playing games, are more prosocial than we would expect if they were merely selfish beings.
+They give away more money than they should.
 However, a recent study (Burton-Chellew, El Mouden, & West, 2016) has suggested that participants may often simply not understand the game.
-In other words, the games in these experiments are sometimes fairly complicated.
-It may be that the person is trying to maximise personal wealth, but just not doing a very good job at it.
+In other words, the games in these experiments are sometimes complicated.
+It may be that the person is trying to maximize personal wealth, but not doing a very good job at it.
 Again, this doesn't mean all human games experiments are wrong, but it's worth keeping an eye out for whether there is convincing evidence that the players understand the game.

-Third, cross cultural experiments have to handle a huge number of confounding variables.
+Third, cross cultural experiments must handle a huge number of confounding variables.
 This isn't impossible, but requires great care, both in study design and in statistics.
 Scientists should go to great lengths to convey that this care has been taken (Kurzban et al., 2015).